 I grew up loving fish dinners but hating the lingering smell in my house.
 Not to mention scrubbing pans with stuck-on fish bits!
 That's why I'm excited to share this en papillote method using Pacific cod from Costco.
 It's healthy, quick, and best of allโcontains all those lovely cooking juices in a neat little parchment paper package.

 If you enjoy this recipe, you might also want to try my other simple fish dishes.
 My blackened salmon takes just minutes to prepare and delivers big on flavor.
-Or for something different, check out my mahi-mahi recipe that even fish skeptics love!
+Or for something different, check out my mahi-mahi recipe.

 Jump to: